ACEnglish/kanpig/README.md

 non-pseudoautosomal regions of chrX.
 The [ploidy_beds/](https://github.com/ACEnglish/kanpig/tree/develop/ploidy_beds) directory has example bed files for GRCh38.
 All regions not within the `--ploidy-bed` (or if no bed is provided) are assumed to be diploid.

 # 🧬 Germline Mode

-Published usage for single sample SV Genotyping.
+Original use case of SV Genotyping.

 ### `--hapsim`
 After performing kmedoid clustering on reads to determine the two haplotypes, if the two haplotypes have a size similarity